Native American identity in the United States: Traditional

-Traditional definitions of "Indianness" are also important.
-There is a sense of "peoplehood" which links Indianness to sacred traditions, places, and shared history as indigenous people.
-This definition transcends academic and legal terminology.
-Language is also seen as an important part of identity, and learning Native languages, especially for youth in a community, is an important part in tribal survival.
+While traditional definitions of Native American identity can vary between Native communities, such definitions usually refer to those who observe, preserve, and teach about the community's ancestral language, culture and ceremonies, and who protect and maintain the community's sacred sites and inherited landbase.
+The term is defined by Indigenous cultural standards, rather than mainstream academic and legal terminology.
+Language preservation in particular, and doing one's part to preserve the Native language of one's community, especially for young people, is seen as contributing to cultural survival, and is an important part of being "traditional".
+Those who maintain Native American traditions are often referred to as "traditional" or "traditionals".

 Some Indian artists find traditional definitions especially important.
 Crow poet Henry Real Bird offers his own definition, "An Indian is one who offers tobacco to the ground, feeds the water, and prays to the four winds in his own language."
 Pulitzer Prize-winning Kiowa author N. Scott Momaday gives a definition that is less spiritual but still based in the traditions and experience of a person and their family, "An Indian is someone who thinks of themselves as an Indian.
 But that's not so easy to do and one has to earn the entitlement somehow.
 You have to have a certain experience of the world in order to formulate this idea.
 I consider myself an Indian; I've had the experience of an Indian.
 I know how my father saw the world, and his father before him."

-Constructed as an imagined community

-Some social scientists relate the uncertainty of Native American identity to the theory of the constructed nature of identity.
-Many social scientists discuss the construction of identity.
-Benedict Anderson's "imagined communities" are an example.
-However, some see the construction of identity as being part of how a group remembers its past, tells its stories, and interprets its myths.
-Thus cultural identity is made within the discourses of history and culture.
-Identity thus may not be fact-based in the essence of a person, but a positioning, based in politics and social situations.